-- (1) CONTRACTOR shall maintain all required records relating to services provided under this Agreement for three (3) years after Agency makes final payment and all other pending matters are closed, and CONTRACTOR shall be subject to the examination and/or audit by Agency, a Federal grantor agency, and the State of California. - (2) CONTRACTOR shall comply with all program and fiscal reporting requirements set forth by applicable Federal, State, and local agencies and as required by Agency.

-- (3) CONTRACTOR agrees upon reasonable notice to provide to Agency, to any Federal or State department having monitoring or review authority, to Agency's authorized representative, and/or to any of their respective audit agencies access to and the right to examine all records and documents necessary to determine compliance with relevant Federal, State, and local statutes, rules, and regulations, to determine compliance with this Agreement, and to evaluate the quality, appropriateness, and timeliness of services performed. - 2.36 Payment of Permits/Licenses.
+- (1) CONTRACTOR shall maintain all required records relating to services provided under this Agreement for three (3) years after Agency makes final payment and all other pending matters are closed, and CONTRACTOR shall be subject to the examination and/or audit by Agency, a Federal grantor agency, and the State of California. - (2) CONTRACTOR shall comply with all program and fiscal reporting requirements set forth by applicable Federal, State, and local agencies and as required by Agency. - (3) CONTRACTOR agrees upon reasonable notice to provide to Agency, to any Federal or State department having monitoring or review authority, to Agency's authorized representative, and/or to any of their respective audit agencies access to and the right to examine all records and documents necessary to determine compliance with relevant Federal, State, and local statutes, rules, and regulations, to determine compliance with this Agreement, and to evaluate the quality, appropriateness, and timeliness of services performed. - 2.36 Payment of Permits/Licenses.
 CONTRACTOR bears responsibility to obtain any license, permit, or approval required from any agency for work/services to be performed under this Agreement at CONTRACTOR's own expense prior to commencement of said work/services.
 Failure to do so will result in forfeit of any right to compensation under this Agreement.

-IN WITNESS WHEREOF, the parties have executed this Agreement the date first written above: County of Sonoma
+IN WITNESS WHEREOF, the parties have exe ecuted this Agreement the date first written above:

+County of Sonoma

+By: By:

+CVEMSA Regional Administrator Chairman of the Board of Supervisors

 CONTRACTOR

-By:
+Ву: